janek1842/janek1842/README.md

 #### My projects

-Below you can find some of my projects completed or in progress which I co-created during my university lifetime :school:
+Below you can find some of my projects completed or in progress which I co-created during my university lifetime

-:+1: **COMPLETED PROJECTS**
+**COMPLETED PROJECTS**

 | Project name  | Technologies | Description | Link |
 | ------------- | ------------- | ------------- | ------------- |